 HRH is a key focus for PEPFAR programming, and a key concern regarding the ability of the GDRC to expand and sustain basic health services.
 The underlying hypothesis for strengthening human resources is that the health status of the Congolese people will not improve unless overall health education improves and health personnel are skilled, delivering both preventive and curative services that are accessible, and equitable.
 The GDRC envisions four strategies to address the issue: 1) strengthening basic training at the secondary, higher and university levels; 2) increasing the efficient and rational use of human resources; 3) building on-the-job human resources capacities; and, 4) improving social and working conditions for health workers.
 The USG supports efforts to improve DRCs human resource capacity through training of service providers at the central, provincial and community levels, as well as support to pre-service institutions.
 The NEPI and PMTCT-AP are new opportunities for HRH improvement.
 The USG, in close collaboration with development partners will continue to assist the GDRC in meeting HR challenges (please see the Governance and Systems TAN).
+Laboratory

-Laboratory to address include: 1) weak coordination by the National AIDS Control Program (NACP); 2) absence of standardized protocols including demand based procurement guidelines; 3) ad-hoc fee structuring; and, 4) gaps in quality control procedures.
+A GFATM ARV assessment (September 2006) identified laboratory service fees as a barrier to treatment.
+A USG field survey assessment conducted by the KSPH for laboratory equipment (2007) identified the lack of equipment required to implement essential HIV services.
+Other challenges in which DRC needs to address include: 1) weak coordination by the National AIDS Control Program (NACP); 2) absence of standardized protocols including demand based procurement guidelines; 3) ad-hoc fee structuring; and, 4) gaps in quality control procedures.
 The USG focused support in the cities of Kinshasa, Lubumbashi, Matadi and Bukavu and their Provincial laboratories needing equipment were prioritized following the USG geographic zones as defined in the Five-Year HIV Strategy and with input from collaborative partners.
 The USG provides reagents, lab supplies, and maintenance services to the PNLS National laboratory, as well as other important labs in Kinshasa and assures the maintenance of equipment and repair.